hirzi/LSD/README.md

 	# This summary contains the moments of the distribution (e.g. mean and s.d. for normal distributions; mean and size (dispersal for negative binomial distributions).

 We specify the moments of the fitted distribution to a file with columns representing individuals or pooled populations, the first row representing the mean of the distribution and the second row the s.d. or dispersal.
 Note that sequencing data is typically best fit by a negative binomial distribution.

+For more information on the available options for LSD-High, you can run:

+	python lsd_hi.py -h

 c) Efficiently generating simulations with ABCtoolbox